pieroproietti/penguins-eggs/DOCS/WAY-TO-FEDORA.md

 I'm short signer, will retry in the mornig seem me to see better!

+I tried and was successfull same day after, it was diffult to find a way to install it minimun and ext4.

+On the installed select "minimun installation", the button to confirm is up left or down right.

+On Disk, selecte a disk I used a 32G disk, choose the third option, create a bios  boot partition (just 1M), then an ext4 partition.

+Messages are unreadable, really a bad for a short signed persona like me, but we passed.

 We can create root password and our `artisan` user.

 Installation is graphical and don't need to describe.